emzap79/QRCs/README.md

 This is a collection of my quick reference cards on diverse code and linux related terminal commands.
-If copied, I provided a quick notice at the end of the file, where it's originally taken from.
+If copied, I provided a quick notice at the end of the file, where it's originally been taken from.

 ## Content